alaaamady/polls-api/README.md

 # Web Portal for Voting System
-### This repository contains the source code for a web portal that provides access to a voting system's various features.
+### This repository contains the source code for a web api that provides access to a voting system's various features.
 The website can be accessed at [This Link](https://polls-app-alaaamady.vercel.app)

 ## Installation